reab5555/AI-Financial-Market-Supply-Demand-Analyzer/README.md

-# Stocks Demand and Supply Analysis Tool
+# Financial Market Demand and Supply Analysis Tool

 This project is designed to identify the products or supplies with the most demand for a specific date period, determine the main suppliers of these products, and analyze their stock values.
 Additionally, it evaluates the percentage change in stock value from the demand period to a specified number of days afterward to assess how much these suppliers profited from the increased demand and subsequent sales.